corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 ## Transaction chains

 When you create a new transaction, you need to propose output states as these don't yet exist.
-Input states are outputs of previous transactions, include them by adding their reference.
+Input states are outputs of previous transactions, and you include them by adding their reference.

 Input state references are a combination of: